 Business Acquisition Criteria

-No matter how great your business is, if I can’t understand it, I can’t purchase it.
+No matter how great your business is, if we can’t understand it, we can’t purchase it.
 Having a seller stay on for a period post-acquisition – whether as a regular employee or on a consulting business – can help the bridge the gap.

-I look for companies with a return on invested capital (ROIC) higher than the median for their industry.
-Steady higher-than-median ROIC is good; higher-than-median and growing ROIC is better.
+We look for companies with a return on capital higher than the median for their industry.
+Steady higher-than-median returns are good; higher-than-median and growing returns are better.

-I’m primarily looking to buy great businesses at a fair price rather than good businesses at a low price.
-This follows from my long-term holding strategy: since we’re not trying to sell an acquired business after a few years, I’d rather pay more for an excellent business.
+We’re primarily looking to buy great businesses at a fair price rather than OK businesses at a low price.
+This follows from our long-term holding strategy: since we’re not trying to sell an acquired business after a few years, we;d rather pay more for an excellent business.

-While I’m open to any business so long as it meets meets the acquisition criteria above, I do have preferences / focus areas.
-If I stumble upon an interesting business that doesn’t meet these preferences, I’ll still consider it, but usually the thresholds are higher: e.g. a business outside our geographic focus would have to be particularly easy to understand and require less owner involvement post-acquisition because I will be primarily managing the business remotely.
+While we’re open to any business so long as it meets meets the acquisition criteria above, we do have preferences / focus areas.
+If we stumble upon an interesting business that doesn’t meet these preferences, we will still consider it, but usually the thresholds are higher: e.g. a business outside our geographic focus would have to be particularly easy to understand and require less owner involvement.

 Out of Focus

-Since I’m based in South Florida and I’m involved in the day-to-day of our acquired businesses, being close to headquarters is a huge advantage.
-I also believe South Florida is poised to grow.
+South Florida is poised to grow and we’re close by.
 Miami being major city and the “capital” of Latin America, the warm climate, a lower cost of living relative to northern US metros, the lack of a state income tax, and a generally business-friendly state government all suggest that South Florida’s best days are in the future.

 Chicagoland, Greater Boston, and New York City

-Although I don’t have the same conviction about future growth as we do with South Florida, I’m confident these three cities will remain major economies.
-There are other cities I believe will experience higher growth, but I’ve selected these as secondary geographies because I already have close connections with these cities.
+Although we don’t have the same convictions about future growth as we do with South Florida, we’re confident these three cities will remain major economies.
+We’ve selected these as secondary geographies because we already have close connections with them.

-My experience is in the USA.
-I don’t have anything against investments in foreign countries.
-But I believe that you have to have a deep understanding of a foreign country to invest in a foreign company.
-I simply don’t have that deep understanding.
+Our experience is in the USA.
+We don’t have anything against investments in foreign countries.
+But we believe that you have to have a deep understanding of a foreign country to invest in a foreign company.

-Canada, because of it’s geographic proximity, large number of native English speakers (hence why I don’t include Mexico by saying “Non-North America”), and cultural similarity is an unlikely, but potential, option.
+Canada, because of its geographic proximity, large proportion of English speakers (hence why Mexico is excluded), and cultural similarity is an unlikely, but potential, option.

 Industry/Business Category Focus